 Why: Best holding power for hollow wall mounting

-Caution: Limit to lighter TVs (under 50 lbs); more toggles = better safety
+Caution: Limit to lighter TVs (under 50 lbs); more toggles = better safety.
+For a deeper look at when this is actually safe, read is it safe to mount a TV on drywall.

 Plaster and Lath